-BAND A STUDENTS
+BAND C STUDENTS

 The ultimate aim of Christian education is that students will enjoy a personal relationship with Jesus and respond in worship.
-However, the focus of the concept God gathers Christians to worship him is to assist students to understand why Christians worship, how they worship and what takes place during worship.
+In this concept the focus is on worship.
+The aim of the concept is to assist students to understand why Christians worship, how they worship and what takes place during worship.